kubikulek231/digital-electronics/05-ffs/README.md

 # Lab 5: JAKUB LEPÍK
 >*The code is not available on my EDA Playground anymore as I decided to switch to Vivado instead.
-It has many advantages over EDA PG but sadly the visitor can not furthermore simulate my code without any external programs...*
+It has many advantages (imo) over EDA but sadly the visitor can not simulate my code directly without any external programs anymore...*
 >
 >*The design files are located at [flip_flops/flip_flops.srcs/sources_1/new](flip_flops/flip_flops.srcs/sources_1/new).*
 >*The testbench files are located at [flip_flops/flip_flops.srcs/sim_1/new](flip_flops/flip_flops.srcs/sim_1/new).*